Flood prevention and groundwater infiltration

 3-in-1 Solution

-A stormwater attenuation tank is engineered to gather and retain surplus surface water runoff during significant storm events.
+A attenuation tank for stormwater is engineered to gather and retain surplus surface water runoff during significant storm events.
 Subsequently, the water is discharged from the storage tank at a regulated pace, typically through a controlled flow mechanism.

 During periods of heavy rainfall, stormwater attenuation tanks collect and store excess rainwater runoff from impermeable surfaces such as roofs, roads, and parking lots.
 The stored water is then slowly released into the drainage system or nearby watercourses through an outlet pipe or controlled release mechanism.
 This controlled release helps alleviate pressure on downstream drainage systems and reduces the risk of flash flooding.